Everything We Know About Saudi Oil Attacks and the Escalating Crisis in the Gulf

 Who is responsible?

 Yemen’s Houthi rebel group, which has been fighting Yemeni-government forces and their Saudi backers since 2015, claimed responsibility for the strikes on Saturday.
 On a television channel run by the group, a military spokesperson bragged of a “large-scale” operation using ten explosive-laden drones to attack the facilities at Abqaiq and Khurais.
-A spokesman called the attack a “legitimate and natural” retaliation against Saudi aggression in Yemen.
+A spokesperson called the attack a “legitimate and natural” retaliation against Saudi aggression in Yemen.

 Though the Houthis have previously carried out drone and short-range-ballistic-missile attacks on targets inside Saudi Arabia, there have been doubts that the group is capable of conducting such a precise and destructive operation so deep within Saudi territory — and there have been unconfirmed reports that missiles, not drones, were used in the attack, as well as unconfirmed reports that the strikes were launched from Iraq.